iliess-np/my-apps/README.md

-# this  is one of my first apps that send picture to email
+#this is one of my first apps that send picture to email
-# if you want to use it pleas cantact me fist
+#if you want to use it please contact me first
 # iliessnp@gmail.com